jmndz/etch-a-sketch/README.md

 # Etch-a-Sketch
-Objective of this project is to build a browser version of an amalgam of a sketchpad and etch-a-sketch, and to flex DOM Manipulation skills.
+The objective of this project is to build a browser version of an amalgam of a sketchpad and etch-a-sketch, and to flex DOM Manipulation skills.

-## Final Outcome:
+## Final Outcome
 Currently working on it.